 If you love decorating roll-out cookies or piping flowers, chances are you’ve used meringue powder to make your icing.
-Often used as a substitute for raw egg whites, meringue powder is a must for making royal icing, meringue cookies and stabilizing marshmallow or whipped cream icing.
+Meringue powder is a must for making royal icing, meringue cookies and stabilizing marshmallow or whipped cream frosting.

 But how does it work?
 What’s the magic formula for using meringue powder in place of egg whites?
 Well, let’s crack into it!